-The Strategy and Policy curriculum teaches students to think strategically and prepares them for positions of strategic leadership.
+The Strategy and Policy Department curriculum provides students a firm foundation to think strategically and prepares them for positions of strategic leadership.
 Strategy is the relationship between war's purpose, objective, and means.
 The course is designed to sharpen the students' ability to assess how alternative strategic courses of action achieve broad, national-level objectives.
-Students will
+Students will think in a disciplined, critical, and original manner about the international strategic environment, about a range of potential strategies, and about the strategic effects of joint, interagency, and multinational operations.